To change the world we must be good to those who cannot repay us. Pope Francis

-Every school year, each Blanchet student will complete 20 hours of service under the direction of nonprofit organizations, focusing on a specific population determined by the student’s grade level.
-(Each year students may volunteer for a maximum of five hours at Bishop Blanchet events, such as the Brave Venture Auction, Brave Welcome, Open House, Phone-A-Thon, etc. regardless of who is served by that event.)
-Service hours must be entered on Noble Hour by May 1, 2020.
+This school year, each Blanchet student will complete 12 hours of service under the direction of nonprofit organizations or in self-directed service projects.
+(Students may volunteer for a maximum of five hours at Bishop Blanchet events, such as the Brave Venture Auction, Brave Welcome, Open House, Phone-A-Thon, etc. regardless of who is served by that event.)
+Service hours must be entered on NobleHour by May 3, 2021.

-- Students may not miss school to earn service hours
+Students may not miss school to earn service hours

-- Students will not be approved for more than 4 service hours on a school night or 8 hours on a non-school day.
+Students will not be approved for more than 4 service hours on a school night or 8 hours on a non-school day.

-Service hours need to be entered on NobleHour within 2 weeks of volunteering.
+Service hours must be entered on NobleHour within 2 weeks of volunteering.
 Once service hours have been entered, an email is sent to the supervisor for verification.
 After the supervisor verifies the hours, the hours will need to be approved by the Bishop Blanchet Service Coordinator.
-This means that the Service Coordinator accepted that the student did service which meets the requirements of his/her grade level.
-Students will receive email notifications from Noble Hour when hours have been approved or denied.
+This means that the Service Coordinator accepted that the student did service which meets the requirements.
+Students will receive email notifications from NobleHour when hours have been approved or denied.